 Project Schedule

-Project timeline can be a great planning tool, mainly if your research includes experiments, statistical analysis, designing, and primary data collection.
+Project timeline can be a great planning tool, especially if your research includes experiments, statistical analysis, design, and primary data collection.
 However, it may have to be modified slightly as you progress into your research.

-You can use well-known academic journals, official websites, past researches, and concepts presented by renowned authors and writers in the respective field.
+You can use well-known academic journals, official websites, past research, and concepts presented by renowned authors and writers in the respective field.

 References should back statistics, facts, and figures at all times.
 It is highly recommended to back every 100-200 words written with at least one academic reference.
 The quantity of references does not matter; however, the quality does.